 Illuminates when the battery is not charging properly.
 If it stays on while the engine is running, there may be a malfunction with the charging system.
-Contact your authorized dealer as soon as possible authorized dealer as soon as possible.
+Contact your authorized dealer as soon as possible.
 This indicates a problem with the electrical system or a related component.